pbv-public/partner-sdk-nodejs/README.md

   - Using these two values, you can retrieve the player thumbnail images extracted from the video like: `https://storage.googleapis.com/pbv-pro/${vid}/${aiEngineVersion}/player${playerIndex}-${imageIndex}.jpg` where `playerIndex` is in the range [0, 3] (for doubles games) and `imageIndex` is in the range [0, 7].

 ## Video Guidelines

+Note: We are now able to split videos into individual games if you'd like to upload more than one game per video.
+Let us know if this applies to your use case.

 Requirements: